 Sadly, the puffin shops make billions upon billions each year, and will continue to grow in size and number so long as visitors coming to Iceland remain oblivious to the ploy.

-Should you be looking for authentic Icelandic memorabilia, we recommend buying from the Handknitting Association of Iceland, shopping in the gift shop in the National Museum or visiting the Kolaportið flea market which is located downtown by the Reykjavik harbor and is open Saturdays and Sundays from 11am to 5pm.
+Should you be looking for authentic Icelandic memorabilia, we recommend buying from the Handknitting Association of Iceland, shopping in the gift shop in the National Museum or visiting the Kolaportið flea market which is located downtown by the Reykjavik harbour and is open Saturdays and Sundays from 11 am to 5 pm.

 Now read about the dumbest things to do in Iceland!